nazimboudeffa/nazimboudeffa.github.io/index.md

 layout: default
 ---

+# What's next ?

+I don't know maybe to write a book or to fork and PR, what do you think ?

 # 👋 Hello, Microsoft

 The Octocat is out of the bag: GitHub is beeing bought by Microsoft (M$) and I don't know what I will become when the deal closes later this year.
 I’m confident that this change will be great for GitHub and developers around the world, and I wanted to take the opportunity to introduce myself.